hkvh/sonata-archives/README.md

 * `INTRODUCTION_PRESENT`, `DEVELOPMENT_PRESENT`, `CODA_PRESENT` are booleans that need to be filled out to specify if the optional sonata blocks are present (the Exposition and Recapitulation obviously are always present or you don't have a sonata)

 Then fill out the `exposition_attribute_dict` and `recapitulation_attribute_dict` with as many attributes as you want, and also fill out whichever of `introduction_attribute_dict`, `development_attribute_dict`, and `coda_attribute_dict` where you specified `True` for the `PRESENT` parameters above.

+#### 4. Adding a new Lilypond file

+As of now, each sonata can have at most a single lilypond (`.ly`) file linked to it, which should exist in the `data` directory with a filename that exactly matches the `sonata_id` that it corresponds to.
+(See above for a discussion on how this will always be `<piece_id>_<movement_num>`)

+For example, for Beethoven Symphony No. 5 (`piece_id` =`beethoven5`), the first movement would have a `sonata_id` of `beethoven5_1`, so the corresponding lilypond file should be named `beethoven5_1.ly`.

+TODO: More details about how to link the lilypond files to the sonata in the database so that the Flask app knows what images it should try to grab for the website.